113ll3/Ibmclouddocscli/install-devtools-manually.md

 # Installing the {{site.data.keyword.cloud_notm}} developer tools CLI plug-in manually
 {: #install-devtools-manually}

-You can manually install the {{site.data.keyword.cloud}} developer tools command line interface (CLI) plug-in if you prefer more granular control for installing the components.
+You can manually install the {{site.data.keyword.cloud}} developer tools command-line interface (CLI) plug-in if you prefer more granular control for installing the components.
 Otherwise, all prerequisites are automatically installed for most users by using the [platform installers](/docs/cli?topic=cloud-cli-getting-started#step1-install-idt).
 {: shortdesc}

 ## Before you begin